ErikBoesen/erikboesen.github.io/_posts/2017-04-21-build-a-home-server.md

 Replace `user` with your username and `XXX` with the end of the IP you just found.

 If all goes well, you should be logged in and have shell access from your own computer.
+You can now run commands remotely.
 To disconnect, type `exit` or press `Ctrl+D`.

+(You can now disconnect your server's monitor and keyboard and put them away.
+You won't be needing them any more.)

 If you want to set up SSH keys to remove the need to type your password while still ensuring a secured connection, follow [these steps](http://www.linuxproblem.org/art_9.html).
 This step is optional, but _highly_ recommended.